cobicarmel/elementor/docs/content/controls/_choose.md

 #Choose
-A field that represents radio buttons as a stylized component with icons accepts `options` as an associative array of arrays (array for each option).
+A component that represents radio buttons as a stylized group of buttons with icons.
+Accepts `options` as an associative array of arrays (array for each option).

 *Returns:* `string` - The key of the selected option.